Andy Jassy: Personal life

 In 1997, Jassy married Elana Rochelle Caplan, a fashion designer for Eddie Bauer and graduate of the Philadelphia College of Textiles and Science, at a Loews Hotel in Santa Monica, California.
 Their wedding was officiated by New York reform Rabbi James Brandt, a cousin of Elana.
 Both their fathers were senior partners in law firm Dewey Ballantine.
 Jassy and Caplan have two children.

 They live in the Capitol Hill neighborhood of Seattle in a 10,000-square-foot house bought in 2009 for $3.1 million.
 In October 2020, it was reported that Jassy had bought a $6.7 million 5,500-square-foot house in Santa Monica.

-He is chairman of Rainier Prep, a charter school in Seattle.
+Jassy serves on the Trust of the American Academy of Arts and Sciences, on the Board of Trustees for Rainier Scholars, and as chair of Rainier Prep's board of directors.

 Awards and honors

 In 2016, Jassy was named Person of the Year by the Financial Times.

 In 2025, Time magazine included Jassy in its TIME100 AI list.
 That same year, Jassy was elected to the National Academy of Engineering.